SeaQL/sea-streamer/README.md

 1. Async

 SeaStreamer provides an async and non-blocking API with no locks on the hot path.
-Supporting both `tokio` and `async-std`, you can build highly concurrent stream processors.
+Supporting both `tokio` and `smol`, you can build highly concurrent stream processors.

 2. Generic